 The first State Solid Waste Management Plan was adopted in 1989, revised in 2001, and then readopted in 2006.
-In 2007, a legislative mandate required ANR to evaluate the effectiveness of the solid waste-plan and to develop a new vision for materials management.
-A group of stakeholders, the Solid Waste Working Group (SWWG), was tasked with evaluating and compiling a list of recommendations to accomplish Sstate solid waste goals.
-The SWWG's 2009 report to the Legislature was a driving force behind the passage of Vermont's Universal Recycling law (Act 148 of 2012) and the 2014 plan, named the "Materials Management Plan" (MMP).
-The 2019 MMPaterials Management Plan maintains the general direction and actions laid out by the 2014 plan.
+In 2007, a legislative mandate required ANR to evaluate the effectiveness of the plan and to develop a new vision for materials management.
+A group of stakeholders, the Solid Waste Working Group (SWWG), was tasked with evaluating and compiling a list of recommendations to accomplish State solid waste goals.
+The SWWG's 2009 report to the Legislature was a driving force behind the passage of Vermont's Universal Recycling law (Act 148 of 2012) and the 2014 plan, was named the "Materials Management Plan" (MMP) as it laid out a "sustainable materials management" vision.
+The 2019 MMP maintains the general "sustainable materials management" direction and actions laid out by the 2014 plan.
+ANR will continue to evaluate and prioritize sustainable materials management strategies that can reduce wastes and their impacts from production through end-of-life.
 Previous state solid waste plans and historic reports can be found on ANR/DEC's Solid Waste Program website.